averissimo/covid19.pt.data/README.md

 # New cases / deaths by age groups

+*note: data may be delayed from absolute number by a couple of hours*

+Age data may show different numbers from absolutes in the daily report.
+This is out of our control and dependent on the data source *(DGS covid19 dashboard)*.

 ![](README_files/figure-gfm/unnamed-chunk-11-1.svg)<!-- -->![](README_files/figure-gfm/unnamed-chunk-11-2.svg)<!-- -->

 # All cases / deaths by age groups

+Age data may show different numbers from absolutes in the daily report.
+This is out of our control and dependent on the data source *(DGS covid19 dashboard)*.

 ![](README_files/figure-gfm/unnamed-chunk-12-1.svg)<!-- -->![](README_files/figure-gfm/unnamed-chunk-12-2.svg)<!-- -->